b02860de585071a2/dbus-broker/Home.md

 The first command enables it just for the calling user, while the second command enables it for all local users.

 After a reboot the changes take effect.

+# Releases

+All [dbus-broker releases](https://github.com/bus1/dbus-broker/releases) come with a signed tar archive with all subproject-dependencies included.
+Distributors are free to use separately packaged subproject-dependencies and discard the bundled versions.
+Additionally, a checksum and signature of the tarball is provided.

+The currently uses GPG-key for release signatures can be found on [@GitHub](https://github.com/dvdhrm.gpg).